Professional Assistance For Those Seeking Child Support

 A court’s child support order has the force of law and stays in effect until the supporting parent dies, or until the child turns 18, or — if not yet a high school graduate — 19.
 The court may order a supporting parent to purchase life insurance to guarantee adequate child support until the child reaches the age of majority.

-In our family law practice, we represent many mothers whose ex-spouses either refuse to pay child support or request a downward modification of their obligation.
+In our family law practice, we represent those whose ex-spouses either refuse to pay child support or request a downward modification of their obligation.
 Under Virginia law, when a parent who has the ability to pay refuses to meet child support obligations, he or she is “guilty of a misdemeanor” and liable for a fine up to $500 or up to 12 months in jail, or both.

 When a parent claims inability to pay and asks for a modification, he or she must demonstrate a substantial reduction in available income.
 We scrutinize their finances to determine whether the claim is valid.
 If a parent is deliberately earning less than he or she could to escape child support, the court can impute income to that parent and maintain the same level of child support.